XaavianAli/COMP472Project1/README.md

 business/[anyfolder]/001.txt would be a valid relative path.

-Our submission should have all the files strutcured in the correct way so the solution can run without any issues.
+Our submission should have all the files structured in the correct way so the solution can run without any issues.

 BBC/business/001.txt should also be a valid relative path.
 (Both are necessary).